Microsoft videogame testers form company's first U.S. union

 The CWA said Zenimax employees at four locations in Maryland and Texas voted overwhelmingly to join the union, but did not provide a tally.
 Zenimax owns major game franchises including The Elder Scrolls and Fallout.

-Microsoft did not immediately respond to a request for comment.
-It has said it would voluntarily recognize the union if the workers voted to unionize.
+Microsoft in a statement provided by a spokesperson said it would follow through on an earlier promise to voluntary recognize the union if the workers voted to join.

+“We look forward to engaging in good faith negotiations as we work towards a collective bargaining agreement," the company said.

 Voluntarily agreeing to bargain allows Microsoft to avoid a formal election overseen by the U.S. National Labor Relations Board and the legal battles that often ensue.